seblindfors/ConsolePort/README.md

 - Entering combat while the glyph frame is open will lock out the Up and Down buttons on the controller.
 - Unless overridden, old button combinations will appear on action buttons until the UI is reloaded.
 - Downwards glyph list iteration will sometimes stop working when the scrollbar reaches the bottom.
-- Exiting a vehicle in combat will prevent the normal bindings to revert until combat is over.